atsuyaide/taskick/README.md

 # Taskick

-Taskick is an event-driven library implemented in Python that automatically executes scripts.
+Taskick is an event-driven Python library that automatically executes scripts or any commands.
-You can automate tedious routine tasks and operations.
+It not only automates tedious routine tasks and operations, but also makes it easy to develop [applications](#toy-example).

 Users can concentrate on developing scripts to run, and simply create a configuration file (YAML) to automatically execute scripts triggered by any date, time, or event.